forestryio/forestry.io/hugo/content/careers/developer-evangelist-1.md

 menu: []

 ---
 At Forestry we’re _helping people build a better web_.
-As a UX Designer, your mission is to assist us by designing and building interfaces that will delight our users.
+As a UX Designer, your mission is to design and build interfaces and features that will delight our users.

 This is a remote role and we are prioritizing candidates from groups that are under represented in the software industry.